 As a United Church of Christ minister, Stanger spent much of his career as senior minister at several Plymouth Churches around the United States, including in Ft.
 Wayne, Indiana, Brooklyn, New York and Miami, Florida.

 The Stangers have three children and nine grandchildren.
-Their daughter, Allison, became the fourth generation of Stangers to attend Elmhurst College when she entered in 1978.
-The Stanger family received the Founder’s Medal in 2016, in honor of their many contributions to the College.
+Their daughter, Allison, became the fourth generation of Stangers to attend Elmhurst University when she entered in 1978.
+The Stanger family received the Founder’s Medal in 2016, in honor of their many contributions to the University.
 Stanger lives in Greenwood, Ind.